 A key perspective in uses and gratifications research has been the focus on audience activity (Levy & Windahl, 1984), in particular, the fact that audiences choose their media based on their own goals, having some control over their reading and viewing choices.
 With news and entertainment being the focus of most uses and gratifications research, adding reading motivations potentially strengthens audience activity research.
 Reading is as much a discretionary activity as are watching TV, listening to radio or using the Internet.
 While many entertainment choices occur "rather mindlessly" (Zillman, 1985, p.
 228), reading is much more intentional than passively flipping through channels.
 Books are more often purchased and read because of the person's specific interest in what the book has to offer, or on someone's recommendation.
 Books can also be stopped when the interest wanes.
-Further, unlike live television, we can skim through the pages of a book to see what is going to happen, and even how it ends, to determine our continued interest in reading the pages.
+Further, unlike live television, it is possible to skim through the pages of a book to see what is going to happen, and even how it ends, to determine if a continued interest exists for reading the pages.
 This activity, in fact, may be done either in a store or online prior to purchasing the book.
 Although television viewing motives have been studied extensively with a well-established scale, little or no work has been done to study book reading motives.
-We thus ask the following:
+The following thus serves as the guiding Research Question of this study: